mssohail/epistasis-inference/README.md

-# Steps to obtain results of the paper
+# Steps to obtain results presented in the paper

 1. Results shown in Figure 1
    Estimating epistasis and selection coefficient under scenarios